Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 - You’ve heard what they have to say.

 A public roadmap is also a great way to do this.
-You can easily create a column in your roadmap for “In Review” and automatically add new requests to it.
-If you do decide to move forward with a suggestion, changing the status to “Planned” is further confirmation that you’re listening.
+You can easily create a column in your roadmap for “In Review” and automatically add new requests.
+If you decide to move forward with a suggestion, changing the status to “Planned” further confirms that you’re listening.

-The second element of closing the feedback loop (letting users know you’ve actioned their feedback) is especially important.
+The second element of closing the feedback loop (letting users know you’ve actioned their feedback) is essential.
 Featurebase makes this simple by offering:

-- Automatic updates: Everyone who interacts with a request will automatically be subscribed to updates when it changes status or launches.
+- Automatic updates: Everyone interacting with a request will automatically be subscribed to updates when the status changes or launches.

-- Public changelog: You can write long-form posts to announce product updates and let users know more about what you’ve done.
+- Public changelog: You can write long-form posts to announce product updates and inform users about your work.

 - In-app widgets: Your changelog posts are also accessible in-app via the changelog widgets, so even users who aren’t subscribed to emails will see your release notes.